The Benefits of Employee Voice at Work

-My favourite example is, or was, a site called Qinetiqette in which a disgruntled employee of Qinetiq blogged about this firm over a period of several years.
+My favorite example is, or was, a site called Qinetiqette in which a disgruntled employee of Qinetiq blogged about this firm over a period of several years.
 Each of their posts generated tens and sometimes close to a hundred comments by other disgruntled employees.

 This behaviour did not just affect the company’s employer brand but their corporate brand as well – as Qinetiqette would come up in second place in a Google search on Qinetiq.
 The site has now been removed after Qinetiq trademarked the name Qinetiqette, though it is still available via a search on the Way Back Machine if you want to take a look.

 10. Of course all this depends on having a positive working environment.
-A consequence of increased transparency is that we can no longer spin things in our favour so we have to ensure that what we want to be communicated really does exist.
+A consequence of increased transparency is that we can no longer spin things in our favor so we have to ensure that what we want to be communicated really does exist.

-Again, supporting employee voice helps us achieve this by raising positive factors about our organisations which can then be further improved or made more common, and raising negatives which can then be dealt with.
+Again, supporting employee voice helps us achieve this by raising positive factors about our organizations which can then be further improved or made more common, and raising negatives which can then be dealt with.
 In fact employee voice does not just lead to a better broad understanding but to more specific insight through analytics.

-Particularly if employee voice is linked to an organisation’s values, analytics can be conducted into what employees are talking about, identifying which of the values are referred to most, and which are not, perhaps suggesting those which are stronger or weaker in the organisation, or perhaps how behaviours differ into different parts of the organisation.
+Particularly if employee voice is linked to an organization’s values, analytics can be conducted into what employees are talking about, identifying which of the values are referred to most, and which are not, perhaps suggesting those which are stronger or weaker in the organisation, or perhaps how behaviors differ into different parts of the organisation.
 This gives a firm a much better basis for taking action to influence how things are working